Recover Lost Wages, Property Damages, and Medical Fees.

 A shocking number of pedestrian accidents occur in California.
 According to the California Highway Patrol, more than 12,000 pedestrian crashes resulted in injuries and more than 600 pedestrian fatalities in 2010.
 Several of these incidents took place in the Bay Area.
 According to the California Department of Public Health, more than two-thirds of all road fatalities in Contra Costa County are caused by pedestrians.

 Contra Costa County’s pedestrian fatality rate is greater than the national average, making it dangerous for people to cross the street there.
 Pedestrians are particularly susceptible to traffic accidents, and their injuries are likely to be fatal or catastrophic, resulting in long-term disability, huge missed wages, and lost wages.
-Our personal injury law office is dedicated to helping pedestrians who have been hurt as a result of someone else’s carelessness obtain the maximum amount of compensation possible:
+Our personal injury law office is dedicated to helping accident victims seek compensation for the following injuries:

 • Fractures or broken bones